MariaGarber/Home-Chef/README.md

 * Search recipes by ingredients or title
 * Save your favorite recipes
 * Filter recipes by type of meal
-* Enter to your account from any device
+* Login to your account from any device
 * Completely free and ad-free

 ### Technologies
+* Java
+* Android Studio
 * Spoonacular API
-* Firebase Authentication
-* Firebase Realtime Database
+* Firebase